Grizzly Mountain Repeater

 Description

 The original Grizzly Mountain repeater was destroyed by a massive lightning strike several years ago.
-The current machine was rebuilt and is now owned by private parties.
+The current machine was replaced by a private party, and is now operated by the Ochoco Amateur Radio Association.

-The repeater is a converted GE Master II mobile rig with an off-the shelf controller, featuring voice ID'er and the standard features such as an alligator, remote control, etc. The transmitter runs approximately 50 watts output.
+The repeater is a commercial Yaesu VXR-7000, featuring CW ID'er and the standard features such as an alligator, remote control, etc. The transmitter runs approximately 50 watts output.

-The antenna is a double folded dipole up 80 feet on a shared tower; the antenna produces approximately 3.8 dB of gain.
-Allowing for feedline losses, this provides an ERP of just over 100 watts in an omnidirectional coverage pattern.
+The antenna is a double folded dipole up 80 feet on a shared tower; the antenna produces approximately 2.6 dB of gain.
+Allowing for duplexer and feedline losses, this provides an ERP of just over 30 watts in an omnidirectional coverage pattern.

 Power is provided by a bank of wet lead-acid batteries, floated on a switching power supply.